Linuxfabrik/lfops/roles/mariadb_server/README.md

 # Ansible Role mariadb_server

-This installs and configures a [MariaDB](https://mariadb.org/) server.
+This role installs and configures a [MariaDB](https://mariadb.org/) server.

+This role is only compatible with MariaDB versions

+* 10.5
+* 10.6

 FQCN: linuxfabrik.lfops.mariadb_server